“I’m guessing by that you don’t mean ‘concentrating really hard?'” Red asks.

-“Their neurology is incredibly malleable,” Red says with the relief of being able to clarify something for someone (particularly by letting things he knows out).
+“Their neurology is incredibly malleable,” Red says with the relief of being able to clarify something for someone.
 “They each adapt as needed: when they’re in combat, all the seeds shift to focus on survival in various ways, both combat and escape, though pokeball conditioning mostly eliminates that, but even outside of it, they definitely alter their focus if one of them gets separated or finds a new cluster.
 That said, there might be natural affinity toward particular tasks; a lot of exeggcute breeding is about testing for that, so that a cluster can be made up of seeds that are each perfectly attuned to their task.”

 “Yep, sounds about right,” Cyr says.
 “Any questions?
 Everyone ready to give this a try?
 Great.”
 He tosses the exeggcute’s pokeball to Tetsuo, who’s sitting by the door.
 “Then here we go…”